 Joint Position Statement of AAIDD and The Arc

-Individual supports, such as assistive technology and personal assistance, make it possible for all people with intellectual and/or developmental disabilities* to function in daily life.
+Individual supports, such as assistive technology and personal assistance, make it possible for all people with intellectual and developmental disabilities (IDD)* to function in daily life.

 Our constituents frequently are unable to perform unassisted in basic areas of everyday life such as communicating, interacting with others, completing daily living routines, and moving in and around the home and community.
 All too often, individual supports are denied because of restrictive criteria such as age, disability label, severity of the disability, problem behavior, motor or sensory limitations, or test scores.